paulejarvis/Playbook/Demo/Queries and Unit Tests/Sample Queries and Screenshots.md

 ![](https://github.com/paulejarvis/Playbook/blob/master/Demo/Queries%20and%20Unit%20Tests/Screenshots/Time%20by%20role%20for%20Engineering%20Interviews.PNG)

-* What process steps are owned by each role?
-If someone currently in that role leaves or needs to be backfilled, what does the replacement need to be capable of doing?
-This can also serve as the blueprint for training new hires in their roles
+* **Scenario** A manager wants to understand what might happen if someone on their team leaves - what actions are they currently owning and what would need to be backfilled?
+What would the replacement resource need to know how to do?
+This report could also serve as the blueprint for training new hires in their role
+* **Query** Search across all workflows and categorize each People --> Process relationship by the type of relationship (Accountable, Responsible, Participant, Reviewer, or Consulted) and group by role

 ```Cypher
 MATCH